Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 # Short on Patents

 To expand on the earlier article on GPL licensing, I did a read up on patents in open-source software which I present here.
-I am not a lawyer, this is not legal advice, and I might be wrong.\
+I am not a lawyer, this is not legal advice.
+Feel free to email me any comments or corrections (e@ this domain).\
 _Eliot Roxbergh 2021-06-09_